DaveBenham/VenomModules/README.md

 The CV can modulate the effective length beyond the limits of the current time knob configuration.
 However, the effective length is always clamped to between ~0.24 msec and ~3 min.

 Note that floating point computations have limited precision that could cause an envelope to stall.
-If using the Slow configuration and the VCV sample rate is greater than 96 kHz, then the processing is automatically undersampled to guarantee that the envelope never stalls.
+If using the Slow configuration and the VCV sample rate is greater than 96 kHz, then the processing is automatically under-sampled to guarantee that the envelope never stalls.
 But if using the Medium or Fast speeds then it is possible for CV modulated slow envelopes to stall if the VCV sample rate is above 96 kHz.
 The envelope will never stall if stage length CV is not used.

 ### Envelope Triggering Events

 Envelopes are always triggered on the leading edge of a trigger or gate.
+TRIG creates AD envelopes, and GATE creates ASR envelopes.

-The **AD TRIG** (Trigger) and **ASR GATE** each have a manual push button as well as a CV input.
+TRIG and GATE each have a manual push button as well as a CV input.
 The state of manual push buttons and CV inputs are maintained independently.

-By default, both buttons maintain a high state for as long as the button is pressed.
+By default, the manual TRIG and manual GATE buttons maintain a high state for as long as the button is pressed.

-If the small top right **TOG** (Toggle) button is enabled (yellow), then the ASR Gate button becomes a toggle switch.
-The first press of the ASR Gate button switches the gate high, and the next press switches the gate low.
+If the small top right **TOG** (Toggle) button is enabled (yellow), then the GATE button becomes a toggle switch.
+The first press of the GATE button switches the gate high, and the next press switches the gate low.

-CV triggers/gates are based on Schmitt triggers that go high above 2V and go low below 0.2V.
+Triggers for TRIG and GATE CV are based on Schmitt triggers that go high above 2V and go low below 0.2V.
 Voltages between 0.2V and 2V maintain the current state.

-The type of envelope generated (AD or ASR) depends on which trigger is received first.
+The type of envelope generated (AD or ASR) depends on which trigger is received first, TRIG or GATE.

-AD triggers take precedence over ASR Gate triggers.
+TRIG (AD) triggers take precedence over GATE (ASR) triggers.

-All triggers are ignored if any of the other triggers or gates are already in a high state.
+All triggers are typically ignored if any of the other triggers or gates are already in a high state.

-All triggers are ignored during Attack and Sustain stages.
-This means a trigger can only be received while idle, or during a decay/release stage.
-A trigger received during decay/release is considered a retrigger event.
+Depending on the current MODE setting, some triggers may be ignored during certain stages.

+### Modes of operation

+The small top middle MODE button can alter the behavior of TRIG and GATE, and controls when and how envelopes are retriggered.
+It can also cause envelopes to loop, effectively turning the module into an LFO.

+There are four modes to choose from:

+**Mode 1** ***(light blue, default)*** TRIG initiated AD and GATE initiated ADSR envelopes that can retrigger from the current value while falling
+**Mode 2** ***(blue)*** TRIG initiated AD and GATE initiated ASR envelopes that can retrigger from 0 while rising or falling **Mode 3** ***(yellow)*** Looping envelopes that are started and stopped via TRIG, and GATE gauses the oscillator to sustain 10V
+**Mode 4** ***(green)*** TRIG initiated AD envelope if GATE is low, or looping AD envelope that is reset by TRIG if GATE is high

+#### 1) *(light blue, default)* AD and ADSR envelopes that retrigger from the current value
+* Rise stage always

 #### AD envelope (Attack|Decay) behavior
 * Attack stage always rises to full 10V, then immediately progresses to Decay stage